A Closer Look at Dogfighting

 As of 2008, dogfighting is a felony in all 50 states and in the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
 In most states, the possession of dogs for the purpose of fighting is also a felony offense.
 Being a spectator at a dogfight is also illegal in all states.
 Laws and penalties vary widely by state.

 On the federal side, the Animal Welfare Act of 1966 prohibits certain animal fighting-related activities when they have involved more than one state or interstate mail services, including the U.S. Postal Service.
 In 2007, Congress passed the Animal Fighting Prohibition Enforcement Act with strong bipartisan support.
-The Act amended the Animal Welfare Act and provides felony penalties for interstate commerce, import and export relating to commerce in fighting dogs, fighting cocks and cockfighting paraphernalia.
+The Act amended the Animal Welfare Act and provides felony penalties for interstate commerce, import and export relating to commerce in dogs abused for profit, roosters who are forced to fight and cockfighting paraphernalia.
 Each violation can result in up to three years in jail and a $250,000 fine.

 In 2014, the crucial elements of the Animal Fighting Spectator Prohibition Act were signed into law as part of the Farm Bill.
 This provision makes attending an animal fight anywhere in the U.S. a federal offense, and imposes additional penalties for bringing a child under 16 to an animal fight.